googlegenomics/bigquery-examples/1000genomes/data-stories/understanding-alternate-alleles/README.md

 As expected: is.null(result) is true
 ```

-We see that a minimal unique key is: (contig, position, alternate_bases, end) or alternatively (contig, position, end, vt)
+We see that a minimal unique key is: (reference_name, start, alternate_bases, end) or alternatively (reference_name, start, end, vt)